-Figure 12: Sample results, comparing ground truth velocity fields with the velocity fields predicted by the reduced-order model.
+Figure 12: a) Sample results, comparing ground truth velocity fields with the velocity fields predicted by the reduced-order model. b) The model reduction velocity error.

-Figure 13: Sample data of the horizontal (red) and vertical (blue) components of the force to push the blade, simulated using resolved DEM (solid lines) and the reduced model (dashed lines).
+Figure 13: a) Motion of blade, along dashed black line, with blade profiles at 1 s interval in gray, and soil in blue. b) Sample data of the horizontal (blue) and vertical (orange) components of the force to push the blade, simulated using resolved DEM (dashed lines) and the reduced model (solid lines).